Coleman-Weinberg Abrikosov-Nielsen-Olesen strings: Model and Setup

-We do not specify the fields that contribute to the logarithmic running but rather regard $\lambda_{\rm CW}$ as a free parameter, in order to accommodate more general possibilities than the fields $\Phi$ and $A_\mu$ alone contributing to the running.
-With this parametrization, the potential \eqref{eq: CW potential} has a finite global minimum located at $|\Phi| = v_\Phi$.
+at the one-loop level, where $\kappa_i$, $g_i$, and $y_i$ are scalar-portal couplings, gauge couplings, and Yukawa couplings, respectively, while $n_b$, $n_g$ and $n_f$ are the numbers of degrees of freedom of the relevant fields.
+In this work, we do not specify the fields that contribute to the logarithmic running but rather regard $\lambda_{\rm CW}$ as a free parameter.
+With this parametrization \eqref{eq:lambda_eff}, the potential \eqref{eq: CW potential} has a finite global minimum located at $|\Phi| = v_\Phi$.
 The masses of the gauge and scalar bosons at the minimum take the same form as the AH case

-Note that the emergence of the finite dimensionful parameter $v_\Phi$ from a scale invariant theory is the consequence of the dimensional transmutation (or scalegenesis) in the CW type potential: The existence of a finite value of $v_\Phi$ enforces a relation between dimensionless couplings (free parameters) contributing to $\lambda_{\rm CW}$, transmuting one of the free dimensionless parameters into a dimensionful parameter.
+Note that the emergence of the finite dimensionful parameter $v_\Phi$ from a scale invariant theory is the consequence of the dimensional transmutation (or scalegenesis) in the CW type potential: The existence of a finite value of $v_\Phi$ enforces a relation among dimensionless couplings (free parameters) contributing to $\lambda_{\rm CW}$, transmuting one of the free dimensionless parameters into a dimensionful parameter.

 We here stress an important difference between Eq.~\eqref{eq: SM potential} and Eq.~\eqref{eq: CW potential}: Whereas $V_{\rm AH}$ has a negative curvature around its origin, $V_{\rm CW}$ has a plateau due to the absence of the $|\Phi|^2$ term.
 This difference can be seen in Fig.~\ref{fig: comparison of potentials}.
 Indeed, this fact entails a crucial difference between $V_{\rm AH}$ and $V_{\rm CW}$ in the dependence of energy composition of two strings separated at a finite distance $d$.
 We see this in Sec.~\ref{sec:two_string}.